Quantitative quenched Voronoi percolation and applications

 The present paper can actually be seen as the second of a series of three papers whose first is \cite{scaling_voro} (in which we prove the estimates stated in Subsection \ref{ss.a_and_piv}), whose third is \cite{Vannealed}, and whose final goal is to study the annealed spectral sample of Voronoi percolation.

-The study of the (discrete) spectral sample in \cite{garban2010fourier} relies a lot on spectral inequalities that involve the square of the probability of pivotal events.
-The analogous inequalities for the annealed spectral sample (see \cite{Vannealed}) involve the expectation of the square of the quenched probability of pivotal events, which in the case of percolation events is highly connected to the quantity $ \E \left[ \Prob^\eta_{1/2} \left[ \arm_4(r,R) \right]^2 \right]$ that is studied in the present work.
+Why is the present paper important for the study of annealed spectral objects?
+In \cite{garban2010fourier}, Garban, Pete and Schramm study the so-called (discrete) spectral sample.
+To this purpose, they rely deeply on general spectral inequalities that involve \textbf{the square of the probability of pivotal events}.
+The analogous spectral inequalities for the annealed spectral sample (see \cite{Vannealed}) involve the expectation of the square of the quenched probability of pivotal events.
+In the case of percolation, the latter quantity is highly connected to the quantity $ \E \left[ \Prob^\eta_{1/2} \left[ \arm_4(r,R) \right]^2 \right]$ that is studied in the present work.